oauth-wg/oauth-transaction-tokens/transaction-tokens.md

 The Tx-Token Service responds to a successful invocation by generating a Tx-Token.
 The calling workload then uses the Tx-Token to authorize its calls to subsequent workloads.
 Subsequent workloads may obtain Tx-Tokens of their own

 ### Nested Tx-Tokens
 A workload within the call chain of such an external call MAY generate a new Nested Tx-Token.
-To generate the Nested Tx-Token, it creates a new JWT that includes the received Tx-Token in the body and signs the JWT itself so that subsequent workloads know that the signing workload was in the path of the call chain.
+To generate the Nested Tx-Token, it creates a self-signed JWT Embedded Token {{JWTEmbeddedTokens}} that includes the received Tx-Token by value.
+Subsequent workloads can therefore know that the signing workload was in the path of the call chain.

 ## Tx-Token Lifetime
 Tx-Tokens are expected to be short-lived (order of minutes, e.g. 5 minutes), and as a result MAY be used only for the expected duration of an external invocation.
 If a long-running process such as an batch or offline task is involved, it can use a separate mechanism to perform the external invocation, but the resulting Tx-Token SHALL still be short-lived.